 During the audit, the registered building contractor will have the opportunity to discuss any compliance related matters with the compliance officer.

-Compliance officers are bound by the Department of Commerce Code of Conduct.
-Any information obtained during the audit will remain confidential unless the Building Services Board or the Building Commission is required to disclose the information by law.
+Compliance officers are bound by the Department of Mines, Industry Regulation and Safety Code of Conduct.
+Any information obtained during the audit will remain confidential unless the Building Services Board or Building and Energy is required to disclose the information by law.